 One vital gene the Poodle can pass down is its low-shedding, low-dander coat of hair that renders it hypoallergenic.

 The Golden Retriever is a large dog, built strong and sports a golden to sandy colored coat.

-Originally bred for hunting as a retriever dog for shot game, it’s known for its intelligence, obedience and trainability.
+Originally bred for hunting as a retriever dog for a shot game, it’s known for its intelligence, obedience, and trainability.

 Here’s a fun fact: that splendid coat is water repellent!
 This breed loves to swim, and won’t hesitate to jump into a swimming pool on a hot day.